Lime91/rr-bimj-ordinal/README.md

 ### Run as a Docker Container

-The easiest way to reproduce all tables is to use Docker.
+The easiest way to reproduce all results is to use Docker.
 A `Dockerfile` is provided for that purpose.
 Execute the following commands:
   - `sudo docker build . -t rr-bimj:latest`.
 This builds a new image.
   - `sudo docker run -it --name rr-bimj rr-bimj:latest`.
-This sets up a new container from the image and executes `reproduce_all_tables.py` in this container.
+This sets up a new container from the image and executes `reproduce.py` in this container.

-When `reproduce_all_tables.py` is finished (presumably after several hours of computation), the container stops and tables can be obtained from it.
+When `reproduce.py` is finished (presumably after several hours of computation), the container stops and results can be obtained from it.
 Use the following commands:
-  - `sudo docker cp rr-bimj:/home/reproducer/rr-bimj/tables ./tables` to copy all tables into a local directory `./tables`.
+  - `sudo docker cp rr-bimj:/home/reproducer/rr-bimj/results ./results` to copy all tables into a local directory `./results`.
   - `sudo docker cp rr-bimj:/home/reproducer/rr-bimj/raw-output ./raw-output` to copy intermediate simulation results into a local directory `./raw-output`.

 See the provided `Dockerfile` for details.